 Rostral Columns at the Spit of Vasilievsky Island

 Leave the Fortress from the other side and take a walk across the Exchange bridge to get to the Rostral Columns that you’ve seen from the fortress.
 This is another notable landmark and such a beautiful location too.
 You can enjoy the views of the Hermitage and the fortress and also descend to the river.

 Nearby you will see a beautiful blue building that is the Kunstkamera: the first museum of St. Petersburg.
 Founded by Peter The Great (you can tell how many things happened because of him, right?
 He was the city’s founder, after all), it has a unique display of curiosities.
 Peter I was very interested in human deformities.
 He didn’t believe that deformities were a sign of the devil and wanted to debunk the prejudices by collecting example from all across the world and studying the phenomenon.
 The museum still holds the objects from his collection, along with the ethnographical department which takes a big part of the museum.

 I hope you enjoyed this list of things to do during your 3 days in St Petersburg.
-Many things had to be left out, such as the Russian Museum, day trips to Peterhof and Tsarskoye Selo, and more… Which is why I hope you consider staying a while longer to discover the city at a much more leisurely pace.
+Many things had to be left out, such as the Russian Museum, day trips from St Petersburg to Peterhof and Tsarskoye Selo, and more… Which is why I hope you consider staying a while longer to discover the city at a much more leisurely pace.
 But this route should give you a great first impression of St. Petersburg.